aws-ia/cloudformation-fastly-resource-providers/README.md

 ### [Sample use case][23]

-### Shows how to create an Deliver Service in Fastly
+### Shows how to create a Deliver Service in Fastly

 ```yaml
 ---